 Household Recycling Program

 In July 2017, Park Disposal (EDCO) expanded its trash collection program to include green waste recycling.
 New trash cans including a 95 gallon grey trash and a 95 gallon green waste carts were issued to all single family homes automated curbside recycling program at no additional cost.
-The blue recycling trash can will still be used.
+The blue recycling trash can (max 65 gallon) will still be used.

 The following items should be placed in the green waste cart: